gc-da11yn/gc-da11yn.github.io/src/pages/en/universal-design-for-learning-udl.md

 ---
-title: Universal Design for Learning (UDL)
+title: Universal Design for Learning (<abbr>UDL</abbr>)
-description: Universal Design for Learning (UDL) is a framework that avoids a ‘one-size fits all approach’ to learning materials.
+description: Universal Design for Learning (<abbr>UDL</abbr>) is a framework that avoids a ‘one-size fits all approach’ to learning materials.
 It encourages using multiple ways of engagement, representation and action and expression can meet the needs of a larger number of learners.
 Learn about the three main UDL principles, advantages, benefits and tips.
 subject:
   - howTos
 tags: